AcroMedia/ansible-role-virtual-host/README.md

 - If you're providing your own manually registered SSL certificate, the certificate + key need to be placed on the server BEFORE this role is invoked.

 - Since this role is designed to support a "normal" virtual host from staging to production using SSL, both **nginx_primal_name**, and **nginx_canonical_name** are required in order for the role to work.
-Furthermore, both variables are  *mutually exclusive* of not only each other, but also of the server's canonical hostname (not to mention all of the other virtual host names on the server). *If you try to omit one, or try to make one or more the same as another, your config will break.*

 - If using SSL, DNS for your nginx_primal_name must already point at your server before you run this role.
 The other two (nginx_canonical_name and nginx_aliases) don't need to resolve until after you switch to `production`.